SenchoPens/base16.nix/README.md

        > Error: /nix/store/qhdqwj0mfp8qn0gq5s95pgd2i57lb09c-source/base16-kandinsky.yaml was parsed incorrectly during nix evaluation.
        > Please consult https://github.com/SenchoPens/base16.nix/tree/main#%EF%B8%8F-troubleshooting
 ```
 The check that produces this error happens by default for templates by installing a special derivation.
-You can do it for scheme too by adding the `config.scheme.check` derivation to your NixOS / home-manager package list.
+You can do it for scheme too by adding the `config.scheme.check` derivation to your NixOS / home-manager package list, though you might need to set the scheme to `{ yaml = ...; use-ifd = "auto"; }`.

 </blockquote></details>

 <details><summary>Error on `nix flake check` or `nix flake show`</summary><blockquote>

 First, check that you have the most recent version of `base16.nix`.
-If the error persists, check that you don't turn on `use-ifd` in any of the calls to a scheme (template instantiations) or to the `yaml2attrs` function.
+If the error persists, check that you don't set `use-ifd` anywhere to `"auto"` or `"always"`.

 Relevant issue: #3.